ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 Conversion rate is basically how many people land on your page vs. how many people complete a conversion event.
 A conversion event is anything like filling out a form, calling a trackable phone number, or ordering a product online.

-So, if you have 100 people go to a page and 15 people convert, your conversion rate it 15%.
+So, if 100 people go to a page and 15 people convert, your conversion rate is 15%.

-While this article doesn’t have time to go into the specifics of website landing page design and the psychology of it, this is one of the most overlooked and underperforming aspects of almost all client accounts we review.
+While this article doesn’t have time to discuss the specifics of website landing page design and its psychology, this is one of the most overlooked and underperforming aspects of almost all client accounts we review.

 Think about it this way…

-The bottom line is good performing ad campaigns require both a good ad campaign and a good landing page.
+The bottom line is that performing ad campaigns requires both a good ad campaign and a good landing page.

-Oh, and sending ad traffic to your home page is a big no-no as well.
-Make sure to use a real landing page!
+Oh, and sending ad traffic to your home page is also a big no-no. Make sure to use a real landing page!

 5. Average Sale Price